 Fall leaf clean-up can seem like an overwhelming chore, especially if you have a lot of trees.
 But it’s vitally important to clean them up and not let them sit on top of your grass for more than a few days.

-Letting a carpet of leaves stay on your lawn can literally kill your grass in just one week.
+Letting a carpet of leaves stay on your lawn can literally kill your grass in as little as one week.
 A mat of leaves smothers grass, traps moisture, deprives turf it of sunlight and harbors insects and diseases.
 Basically, leaf cover for more than a few days can equal disaster for your lawn.

 Luckily, leaves fall gradually, so break the task up into segments so that it doesn’t seem so daunting.
 Consider digging a compost pit or making a compost pile with at least some of the leaves — they make great mulch for the garden!